DHSProgram/DHS-covariate-extraction/README.md

 ## Setup
 ### Initial Setup

+1. Edit the base paths in [/Python/config.py](/Python/config.py) to the paths of the points, buffers, and rasters folders on your local machine.
+Save that file.
+2. Populate the [/raster/](/raster/) folder structure with the raster data that you would like to

 #### Dependencies
   A full list of the dependencies needed to run the extraction code ([/Python/](/Python/)) can be found [here](/Python/conda_environment.yml).
-We utilize a conda environment to sandbox dependencies of diffrent processes.
+We utilize a conda environment to sandbox dependencies of different processes.
 GDAL, RasterIO, and Fiona are all testy to install in Windows.
 Check with each package for the best practices for installing it.

-####

 ### Per Dataset Setup